ansonphong/postworld/php/postworld_cache.md

 ### pw_cache_all_post_points()
 - Cycles through each post in each post_type with points enabled
-- Calculates and caches each post's current points with cache_post_points() method
+- Calculates and caches each post's current points with pw_cache_post_points() method

 __return__ : *cron_logs* Object (add to table wp_postworld_cron_logs)